pharmeasy/nla/README.rst

 textual data for use in any model training.
 It has all the means to create natural and random textual errors.

-The *homophones* module replaces any word with its homophones.
+The *homophones* module returns augmented homophones of the given word.
 The *keyaug* and *randaug* modules introduce lightning-fast and parallelized streams of organised (keyboard sensitive) and random errors.
 The *edge n-gram* and *word boundary* modules introduce n-gram deletions and word boundary errors respectively.